 "May I ask why it was in my field?" he says after clearing his throat again.
 Their close proximity is making his whole body blossom.

 They both jump at the whirl of purple mist beside them.
 The Dark One appears by her side.

 "You called?"
 He grins at her cheerily.

 Glynn bristles.
 He knows of Rumplestiltskin.
-Everyone has.
+Everyone does.
 He knows he is to be feared.

 "I've found it, now put it back," she orders.